getsentry/breakpad/README.md

     click on it, then “Add reviewer”, and enter in the code reviewer.
 Depending on your settings, you may not see an email, but the reviewer has been notified with google-breakpad-dev@googlegroups.com always CC’d.

+## Sentry modifications

+See [README.getsentry.md](README.getsentry.md) for more information on the changes, and on maintaining the fork.